principal-academy/fader/README.md

 ## How it works

-Fader works by creating a game object in your scene that draws a texture with variable alpha.
+Fader works by creating a game object in your scene that draws a texture with a variable alpha.
 The game object is created at the beginning of your animation and it is destroyed after the animation is finished.

 ## Development